lucadibello/movers-sat-problem/README.md

 From the problem description, the following constraints can be identified:

+1. The movers start at floor 0
-1. Each mover can either move up or down one floor at a time, or stay in the same floor.
+2. Each mover can either move up or down one floor at a time, or stay in the same floor.
-2. Each mover can carry at most one piece of forniture at a time.
+3. Each mover can carry at most one piece of forniture at a time.
 To carry a piece of forniture, the mover must be at the same floor as the forniture.
-3. The carrying of forniture by the movers is not mandatory.
+4. The carrying of forniture by the movers is not mandatory.
 A mover can move to a different floor without carrying any forniture.
-4. At ground floor, the movers can only ascend to the first floor, as there are no floors below the ground floor.
+5. At ground floor, the movers can only ascend to the first floor, as there are no floors below the ground floor.
-5. Movers are not allowed to carry forniture that is already at the ground floor.
+6. Movers are not allowed to carry forniture that is already at the ground floor.
-6. The movers and the forniture must be at the ground floor at maximum time step $max_t$.
+7. The movers and the forniture must be at the ground floor at maximum time step $max_t$.
 If they are able to reach the ground floor before $max_t$, the problem is considered also solved.

 ## 2. Mathematical representation